gyng/betabot/README.md

 * **unicode** &ndash; Search for Unicode characters or emoji by description, and identify Unicode characters
 * **wolfram** &ndash; Queries Wolfram|Alpha. *[requires setup of API keys](https://developer.wolframalpha.com/portal/apisignup.html)*

-For all plugins, see the plugin directory.
+For all plugins, see the plugins and external_plugins directory.

 #### A few core commands